Updated: Jan 31

-All humans continuously process being and becoming, doing and undoing.
-The labor of dancing is both a tool for losing oneself and finding one’s self.
-Contemporary dancers often dedicate hours and hours to stripping away affectation, embracing an affected habitus disguised as minimalist and neutral.
-This process pervades, and the labor of repetitive and habitual bodily techniques often goes relatively unnoticed in the construction of identity and expression.
+All humans continuously process doing and undoing.
+Being and becoming.
+Dancing is both a process losing and finding oneself.
+As contemporary dancers, we often dedicate our resources to stripping away affectation, embracing a habitus disguised as neutral and minimalist.
+A pervasive process.
+The labor of repetitive and habitual bodily techniques often goes relatively unnoticed in the construction of identity and expression.

-Dance-making is an archaeology of flesh, memory, and movement.
+Dance-making is an archaeology of memory and movement.
 A dozen years of my professional experience devoting my artistry to the processes of choreographers across the field of contemporary dance theater results in my personal “bodily sedimentation” of history.
-This bodily sedimentation, comprised of embodied taste, choices, impulses, and habits, is experienced as orientation, a creative and bodily directionality inhabiting both space and time.
+This bodily sedimentation, comprised of choices, embodied taste, habits, and impulses impulses, is experienced as orientation, a bodily and creative direction that inhabits both time and space.
 Sediment suspends and is suspended.
 It settles and is settled.
-Bodily sedimentation moves and is moved by action and presence, implying both multidirectionality, and intertemporality.
+Bodily sedimentation moves and is moved by presence and action, implying both inter temporality and multidirectionality.

 I remember when my sister and I were kids, and she got a colorful sand jar for her birthday.
 Layers of neon colored sand settled in fascinating patterns.
 Within a couple days, the jar had broken, dropped on our driveway, the sand spilled across the pavement.
 In an effort to undo the accident, I swept up all the sand back into a new jar, only it was now all jumbled up, the rainbow so blended together that it just appeared grey.